Restorative Justice in Our Community and Yours – NVMS webinar presented as part of the ADRhub.org annual programs.

 The Restorative Justice Process

+Step 4.
+Joint Conference After all participants have completed a pre-conference session the facilitator will schedule a time to bring the full group together.
 In the joint restorative justice conference, the facilitators help participants engage in a safe and confidential conversation about the incident of harm.
-They will assist the participants in constructing an agreement that repairs the harm (as much as feasible) and restore affected relationships.
+They will assist the participants in constructing an agreement that repairs the harm (as much as feasible) and restores affected relationships.

 Participation in a restorative justice process remains voluntary.
 You have the option of terminating the session at any time if you don’t feel that it is an appropriate venue for you.